fxbriol/fxbriol.github.io/_pages/publications.md

 ## Preprints

+* Key, O., Fernandez, T., Gretton, A. & ***Briol, F-X*** (2021).
+Composite goodness-of-fit tests with kernels. arXiv.211.10275. [(***Prepint***)](https://arxiv.org/abs/2111.10275)
+	* A preliminary version of the paper was accepted to the [NeurIPS 2021 workshop "Your Model is Wrong:
+Robustness and misspecification in probabilistic modeling"](https://sites.google.com/view/robustbayes-neurips21/home) and a journal-length version will appear on arXiv shortly.

 * Sun, Z., Barp, A. & ***Briol, F-X*** (2021). *Vector-valued control variates*. arXiv:2109.08944. [(***Preprint***)](https://arxiv.org/abs/2109.08944)
 	* Zhuo Sun was awarded a Silver Medal for his poster on this paper at the 2021 Fry conference at Bristol.